- 01. Playing the Guitar and Singing at the Same Time: Is it Weird?

-Having listened to a song dozens of times and feeling like you know it does not mean you have really listened to it carefully.
+Having listened to a song dozens of times and feeling like you know it does not mean you have listened to it carefully.
 Train your ear to spot highlights, toned accents, chord changes, and different tones.
 Do not hesitate to ask your guitar teacher for help.
 No guitar teacher?
-Find one for guitar lessons London or Oxford.
+Find one for guitar lessons in London or Oxford.

 Discover the different guitar lessons online on Superprof.

 Find out if some phrases are longer than others, which will mean varying the tempo and changing the melody.

 You have to listen to the song as if you were playing it yourself, which will train your ear and give you a new outlook on the piece.

 Being able to play the guitar and sing simultaneously is a question of listening.

 When you play the guitar and sing simultaneously, the sound of your voice is essential.

 Singing has a set rhythm, and it is made up of the syllables you play your melody over.
 Therefore, it is key that changing the rhythm of these syllables does not destabilize the piece as a whole.

 The guitar does not have such restrictions on rhythm, you can play fast or slow, run notes together, and add or remove some riffs, but singing is much more difficult.